ykl-ucla/prostate_zonal_seg/README.md

 # prostate zonal segmentation

 This work was supported by the funds from the Integrated Diagnostics Program, Department of Radiological Sciences and Pathology, David Geffen School of Medicine, UCLA.
-Thanks for Dr.Xinran Zhong and Dr.Yeejin Lee for the prostate PZ and TZ annotations.
+Thanks for Dr.  Zhong and Dr. Yeejin Lee for the prostate PZ and TZ annotations.

 1. This is a deep learning-based algorithm for the prostate zonal segmentations (for the paper: "Automatic Prostate Zonal Segmentation Using Fully Convolutional Network With Feature Pyramid Attention" - https://ieeexplore.ieee.org/document/8894451, and ICCV2019 -- https://iccv2019.thecvf.com/program/demos)